We’re here to help!

 Requirements & Preparation

 Yes.
 The tandem instructors at Skydive the Wasatch can fly with a tandem passenger weighing up to 230 lbs.
-We regret that passengers over 200 lbs. must be physically fit in order to jump, for the safety of both passenger and tandem instructor.
+There are additional fees for skydiving students over 200lbs.
+Give us a call if you have any questions.

-Yes.
-Skydivers must carry a valid government issue photo ID proving that they are at least 18 years old.
-We regret that parents cannot sign for jumpers under 18 for any reason, under any circumstances.
+There are age restrictions for skydiving.
+All skydivers must be at least 18 years old.
+If you are coming skydiving with Skydive the Wasatch, please make sure to bring your valid government issued photo ID, proving that you are at least 18 years of age.
+Unfortunately parents cannot sign for jumpers under 18 for any reason, under any circumstance.
 We do not enforce an upper age limit.

 What clothing should I wear for my tandem skydive?

 Wear casual, seasonally appropriate clothing and lace-up sports shoes to the drop zone.
 Do not wear heels, sandals, jewelry or anything you wouldn’t want to lose.
 Skydive the Wasatch will provide you with goggles.
-If you wear corrective lenses we recommend wearing contacts on the day of your jump, however we also have goggles that can accomodate most prescription glasses.
+If you wear corrective lenses we recommend wearing contacts on the day of your jump, however we also have goggles that can accommodate most prescription glasses.
+We also recommend bringing a sweat shirt and long pants as the temperatures at jump altitude are often significantly cooler than on the ground temperatures.

 Instructors & Safety